nixonwidjaja/cs3245/HW2/README.txt

 uses abstractions of Term, And, Or, and Not classes that all has evaluate() method to evaluate each term recursively.
 And class, specifically, sort the terms inside in the order of increasing posting list length to optimise performance as intersection of shorter lists tend to have shorter results.
+Furthermore, instead of using regular Shunting Yard algorithm and build Term, And, Or, Not abstractions from the postfix notation, we cut "the middle man" and modify the Shunting Yard to directly return those abstractions without transforming to postfix notation beforehand.
-We timed each algorithm and opt_search() performs better than naive_search().
+We timed each algorithm, and opt_search() performs better than naive_search().

 We approached our development incrementally, first starting with a completely in-memory indexing technique as our source of truth to validate our SPIMI implementation.
 We then validated our search algorithm by manually tracing through on a small subset of Reuters to validate the correctness of our search algorithm.
+After making sure both algorithms are correct, we optimise the search algorithm to get better search performance.
-We further discussed with our fellow peers on Piazza.
+We further discussed with our fellow peers on Piazza to clarify text preprocessing and data structure to use.

 == Files included with this submission ==